Find information about our curriculum subjects here and the detail of what your child learns at school each day.

 Prayer and Liturgy are an integral part of our day.
 We enjoy this not only in class led by both teachers and children but shared as a school or key stage.
-Often Mrs Pearson leads prayers ad liturgy.
+Often Mrs Slack or Mrs Newland lead Prayers and Liturgy.
 This prayer and liturgy celebrated RE Week.

 We believe that it is vitally important to provide financial education for all our pupils and are proud to be a “Centre of Excellence for Young Enterprise”.